NSW Remote Working Insights

 Attitudes to remote working have shifted across our state.
 In the future, New South Wales workers want a balance of remote and on-site working and employees are more open to remote working than ever before.

 In this report, we explore a hybrid model of remote and on-site work that could offer the best of both worlds.
-Vibrant city centers, higher productivity, offices built for collaboration, and maybe even the end of the cubicle farm.
+Vibrant city centres, higher productivity, offices built for collaboration, and maybe even the end of the cubicle farm.

 Less commuting time and more family time.
 I really hope you enjoy this report.
 It's certainly an intriguing conversation starter and we all need to consider the future ways of working.
 Stay tuned for follow-up reports.